-Although the coronavirus pandemic has had a significantly negative economic impact on the region, the county maintains strong underlying fundamentals, including a highly educated population and solid infrastructure, that we expect will endure beyond the current outbreak.
-We expect the county's tax base to remain strong and that the county's financial management team will ensure the county's financial profile remains healthy.
+The rating outlook is stable.
+Although the coronavirus pandemic has had a significantly negative economic impact on the region, the county maintains strong underlying fundamentals, including a highly educated population and solid infrastructure; recent indicators suggest economic conditions are improving, a trend we expect will continue as vaccinations increase and broader business and social activity return to normal.
+The county's tax base will remain strong and that the county's financial management team will ensure the county's financial profile remains healthy.